Extending Moodle: Plugins and LTIs

 • Assume all support responsibilities for the configured LTI tool.

-• Work with eLSupport in Moodle to test the LTI in a test environment.
+• Work with eLSupport in Moodle to test the LTI in a development environment.

 Typically, the review, approval, testing, and activation on the production system, will take 4-6 months to complete, assuming no issues are found.
-If after review and testing, the LTI is not suitable for use by VCC faculty and students, you will be notified, and you’ll have to find an alternative to your request.
+If after review and testing, the LTI is not suitable for use by VCC faculty and students, you will be notified and you’ll have to find an alternative solution.

-For answers to any additional questions, you may have regarding the integration of LTI tools into your Moodle courses, please send an email message to eLSupport (link TBD)
+For answers to any additional questions, you may have regarding the integration of LTI tools into your Moodle courses, please send an email message to eLSupport@vcc.ca.